Mutual Funds

 Think of a mutual fund as a way for a giant group of people to pool their money together to have more purchasing power.
 If you were to invest $100 a month into the stock market, you wouldn’t be able to buy many shares.
 But if thousands of people invest $100 each month, as a group they can buy substantial shares.

-Because fund managers can afford to purchase more shares, they are able to better diversify fund holdings.
+Because fund managers can afford to purchase more shares, they are able to further diversify fund holdings.
 This, in turn, generally provides you with an instantly diversified portfolio.